-Jerry Falwell, Jr. sues Liberty University
+Jerry Falwell, Jr. sues Liberty University, says school damaged his reputation

 Falwell and his attorney did not immediately respond to requests for comment Thursday.
 But in the news release, attorney Robert L. Raskopf said they had tried unsuccessfully to meet with the executive committee of the school’s board of trustees before filing the suit.

-Falwell, a lawyer and developer, had been admired by many at Liberty for helping to transform a small college mired in debt into a booming 85,000-student university with political clout, a Division 1 football team and a beautiful campus.
+Falwell, a lawyer and developer, had been admired by many at Liberty for transforming a college mired in debt into a booming 85,000-student university with political clout, a Division 1 football team and a beautiful campus.

 But he generated controversies as well over the years, for comments and actions criticized as racist or anti-Muslim, and some students and alumni worried the school had weakened its commitment to Christian values.